Free shipping within the US & Canada

 The result is that the guitar soundboard can do what it was intended to: Amplify and temper the vibrations of the guitar strings without having to provide a structural anchor for the strings.

 Guitar soundboards without the TurboTail act as structural members, like a floor, a wall, or a steel beam.
-This means that the soundboard’s most important job is to avoid collapsing due to the intense stress exerted by the taught guitar strings.
+This means that the soundboard’s most important job is to avoid collapsing due to the intense stress exerted by the taut guitar strings.

 Guitar strings are like steel cables.
 The total tension of six steel guitar strings ranges between 140 and 190 pounds, depending upon the string gauge (12-string guitar tension can exceed 250 pounds.)
 That’s enough tension to lift a full-grown man off the ground.
 Imagine what your guitar could sound like if the soundboard didn’t have to do all this heavy lifting.